At a Glance

 Use of on-site woody material in a three-mile stream restoration yields improved ecological function and habitat for a youth camp and TMDL credits for a state agency.

-Nestled in 140 wooded acres near Annapolis, MD, Camp Barrett is a youth camp designed to help young people of all backgrounds to grow and develop by experiencing outdoor adventure and fun.
+Nestled in 140 wooded acres near Annapolis, MD, Camp Barrett is a youth camp designed to help young people of all backgrounds experience outdoor adventure and fun.
 Operated by the Elks Association of Maryland, Delaware, and the District of Columbia, the camp features multiple recreational fields and facilities, a swimming pool, hiking trails, and a running stream known as Bacon Ridge Branch.

 Over time, Bacon Ridge Branch suffered sedimentation and erosion as a result of regional deforestation and agricultural land use practices.
-Severely incised, with little in-stream habitat and no connection to its floodplain, the stream had become so degraded it blew out a culvert crossing on camp property.
-The restoration of Bacon Ridge presented an ideal opportunity for the Maryland State Highway Administration to initiate--through a full-service delivery contract with mitigation banking company Greenvest—a project that would yield benefits for the community while helping the agency achieve its TMDL goals.
+Severely incised, with little habitat and no connection to its floodplain, the stream had become so degraded it blew out a culvert crossing on camp property.
+The restoration of Bacon Ridge presented an opportunity for the Maryland State Highway Administration to initiate—through a full-service delivery contract with mitigation banking company Greenvest—a project that would yield community benefits while helping the agency achieve its TMDL goals.

 Western Coastal Plain

 - Environmental Quality Resources